 Rudolph is a tiny town located in the state of Ohio.
 With a population of 415 people and just one neighborhood, Rudolph is the 700th largest community in Ohio.
 Much of the housing stock in Rudolph was built prior to World War II, making it one of the older and more historic towns in the country.

-Rudolph is a blue-collar town, with 79.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Rudolph is generally considered to be a blue-collar town.
+79.17% of the Rudolph workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rudolph is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Rudolph who work in healthcare (13.69%), maintenance occupations (5.95%), and office and administrative support (1.19%).

 Rudolph is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Rudolph, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.62% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.